MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-spaces-deploy.md

 ## Before you start

-Before you start deploying clusters, do the following:
+Before you deploy clusters, do the following:

 - Ensure you're running VMM 2016 or a later version.
 - Hyper-V hosts in a cluster should be running Windows Server 2016 or later with the Hyper-V Role installed and configured to host VMs.